 Porcelain veneers don’t require any special cleaning or maintenance at home, just regular brushing and flossing.
 While you can eat basically whatever you like, you may want to avoid things such as candy apples or chewing on bones, as veneers can sometimes detach.

-Porcelain Veneers Versus Regular Teeth
+Porcelain Veneers Vs. Regular Teeth

 Veneers are only thin shells of porcelain that are placed onto the front surfaces of your natural teeth.
 To make room for the veneer on the tooth, we remove a thin amount of the tooth enamel.
 The veneer is then cemented onto your natural tooth.

-Crowns are a more fundamental tooth restoration.
+Crowns are more fundamental tooth restoration.
 A crown usually covers the entire tooth surface above the gumline.
 Crowns are used to restore function to teeth that are heavily decayed or have an extensive chip or crack.
 Crowns are also used as the abutment anchors for bridges that replace missing teeth.

 In contrast, porcelain veneers do not strengthen teeth or restore function; they simply cover up cosmetic issues, giving you a beautiful smile.